emreeldemir/FullStackRealEstateMS/README.md

 - **Frontend**:
     - React: Library for building the user interface.
     - Vite: Build tool and development server for fast, modern frontend development.
+    - react-i18next: Library for internationalization and localization.
     - Axios: Promise-based HTTP client for making API requests.
+    - Axios-Interceptor: Custom Axios interceptor for handling and modifying requests and responses.
     - Leaflet: JavaScript library for interactive maps.
-    - Axios-Interceptor: Custom Axios interceptor for handling and modifying requests and responses.

 <br>